Sher-Chowdhury/codingbee_docs/categories/kubernetes/02_pods/01_hello_world.md

 kubectl describe pods podname   # this has a history session, which could give more info

 kubectl get pods podname -o yaml   # this has a state message which gives more info too.

+kubectl get events    # this give more general historical info about tasks performed by kubernetes

 ```